-Technical Analysis is widely used in Trading Because You can not analyze the Stocks or Index without the help of Technical Analysis, So In This Post, We will learn What is Technical Analysis, Psychology Behind Technical Analysis, Assumptions of Technical Analysis, Tools of Technical Analysis, and the Important of Technical Analysis.
+Technical Analysis is widely used in Trading Because You can not analyze Stocks or Index without the help of this Analysis, So In This Post, We will learn What is Technical Analysis and How we can use it in Trading to find a better trading opportunity.
 So Let’s Begin….

 What is Technical Analysis in Stock Market?

-The benefits of technical analysis are often discussed but it’s also important to see the criticism of this idea now to know all the implications.
+The benefits of this analysis are often discussed but it’s also important to see the criticism of this idea now to know all the implications.

 Psychology Behind Technical Analysis